Sweet Talker (film)

-Sweet Talker is a 1991 Australian film starring Bryan Brown and Karen Allen.
+Sweet Talker is a 1991 comedy film starring Bryan Brown and Karen Allen.
 It was directed by Michael Jenkins who later described it as:

 A real general audience film, a fairly gentle film about some relationships, almost father-son relationships, single mum relationship with her son.
 It's not what I would call a film that has major clout to it.
 It's an entertainment film, but what it says is not bad.
 It's a soft film - it doesn't really go out there pretending it's saying anything world-shattering...
 In this industry quite a few things are haphazard.
 Sweet Talker is one of the more haphazard projects that has come along.

 The film's soundtrack, scored and performed by British singer/songwriter Richard Thompson was released by Capitol Records the same year the film was released.